Protecting Clients’ Best Interests in Divorce. Serving Gillette & Newcastle.

 Perhaps the most important part of a divorce decree, excluding provisions made for children, is the division of assets.
 This is why many divorcing couples end up in divorce court.
 Each spouse has a different idea about what is a fair distribution of the property accrued during the marriage.
 Negotiations regarding the division of assets in a divorce can leave you feeling cheated and can cause a lot of undue stress.

-At Berger & Brown, our Gillette division of assets lawyers understand how difficult it is to divvy up assets you worked for during your marriage.
+At 307 Law Office, our Gillette division of assets lawyers understand how difficult it is to divvy up assets you worked for during your marriage.
 We can advocate for your best interests both in court and during settlement negotiations.
-Alex Berger, who focuses exclusively on divorces and family law.
 Together, we can provide you with the proficient and personalized legal services you need and deserve.

-Call our office manager, Rosie Maynard, at (307) 257-6368 to schedule a free, confidential consultation regarding the division of assets in your divorce case.
+Call our office at (307) 257-6368 to schedule a free, confidential consultation regarding the division of assets in your divorce case.

 How the Division of Assets Is Determined